OnePulse

 OnePulse was the name given to a credit card that was issued by Barclaycard that combined the functionality of Transport for London's Oyster card with a Visa contactless-enabled credit card.
 Barclaycard OnePulse was launched in early September 2007.
-Barclaycard has now started to change and simplify its range of credit cards and has started moving all OnePulse cardholders to one of their other cards.
+Barclaycard discontinued OnePulse in 2014 and moved cardholders to one of its other cards.

-In addition to the normal features of both a Visa credit card and the Oyster product, Barclaycard OnePulse included the ability to pay for low-value items under £20 using the Visa contactless system by waving the card over a reader in participating outlets.
-Purchases made using either the contactless or standard payment methods were debited directly from the Barclaycard account as opposed to being deducted from the Oyster Pre-Pay account.
+In addition to the normal features of both a Visa credit card and the Oyster product, Barclaycard OnePulse included the ability to pay for low-value items under £10 using the Visa contactless system by waving the card over a reader in participating outlets.
+Purchases made using either the contactless or standard payment methods were charged to the Barclaycard credit card as opposed to being deducted from the Oyster Pre-Pay account.
 No PIN was necessary for contactless transactions, providing a similar customer experience to Oyster.

 Security

 The chip in the card contained risk management logic that prompted the cardholder to revert to a normal (contact) chip and PIN transaction from time to time for security.
 The standard consumer protections associated with credit cards also applied to contactless transactions, so the consumer was protected in the event of unauthorised use of their card.
 Shops that participated with the contactless payment scheme were: